mokocchi/dehia-cb-poc-frontend/README.md

  ```
  yarn deploy
  ```
+ 16. Go to your repository settings, enable GitHub Pages, and set the GitHub Pages branch to `gh-pages`
  16. Go to `https://<your-github-user>.github.io/<your-repository>`.
 You should see a loading message, or the login page if the gateway is running.

  ## Deploying to Heroku